-Reflecting Residencies #2 - Symposium will take place in June 2nd and 3rd of 2022, at Le Carreau du Temple (Paris)
+Reflecting Residencies #2: Online professional workshops (May - June 2022) and International symposium on 2rd - 3rd of June 2022 at Le Carreau du Temple (Paris)

 - Given that young artists have been particularly affected by the crisis, how do residencies continue to support the emerging art scene?